Welcome to Doors Open Fergus Elora

 A cornerstone of Fergus

 On the corner of St. Andrew Street West and St. David Street stands a building that is in many ways the cornerstone of downtown Fergus, then and now.
 The Marshall Block, Tower Section has had a year of evolution, complete with an interior renovation that has transformed this historical site with great care to become a modern community and retail space.
 Built in 1883 by John Black, a successful grain and cattle merchant, the building models Second Empire architecture.
-Today it is home to Vault Coffee, named for the large vault that adds to the atmosphere of the sophisticated setting.
+Today it is home to The Vault Coffee and Espresso Bar, named for the large vault that adds to the atmosphere of the sophisticated setting.
 Upstairs, professional offices and a community meeting space ensure the future of this building will focus positively on this town.

 Come through the doors and see the transformation through a photo exhibit documenting the changes, and of course, enjoy a special brew while you immerse yourself in the history of this special place.